 Ava's artistic influences and inspiration are best explained in her own words.
 She writes:

 Creativity is the lifeblood of all of my music.
 It shapes my reality and fuels my performance and writing.
 The subtle things in life are what inspire me to create: everything from watching rain fall to drawing a scene seems to spark some sort of melody.
-I have found that it is harder to press your mind for an idea than it is to just sit back and let ideas flow natrually.
+I have found that it is harder to press your mind for an idea than it is to just sit back and let ideas flow naturally.
 I use my emotions, my dream journal, and various meditation sessions to come upon inspiration.

 I find people inspiring most of all.
-By people, I am refering to artists of music and such.
-I find great joy in listening to the vocal “greats” including Ella Fitsgerald, Billie Holiday, Sarah Vaughn, Louis Armstrong and Nina Simone, to name a few.
+By people, I am referring to artists of music and such.
+I find great joy in listening to the vocal “greats” including Ella Fitzgerald, Billie Holiday, Sarah Vaughn, Louis Armstrong and Nina Simone, to name a few.
 Their strong voices, not only in their singing, but in equality for all, truly made jazz into a movement as much as a genre.
 More modern artists such as Somi, Nora Jones, Esperanza Spalding, Diana Krall, Sarah Bareilles, Stevie Nicks, and Eva Cassidy foster my fondness of music and stimulate my creative expression.